Skip Navigation

 • Sales Promotion: is a marketing strategy where the product is promoted using short-term attractive initiatives to stimulate its demand and increase its sales.

-BRANDING - Students will understand the concept of a Branding identity and Brand Positioning, Brand Persona
+Students will understand the concept of a branding identity with brand positioning, and brand persona.

-1. Define branding as a company name, logo, the design, or a combination used to identify and differentiate itself from the competition.
+1. Branding- a company name, logo, design, or a combination used to identify and differentiate itself from the competition.
 Branding should connect with customers emotionally and motivate them to buy.

 • the sum total of how much extra people will pay, or how often they choose, the expectations, memories, stories and relationships of one brand over the alternatives.